Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Yeah.

-What's on the other side of the postcard is it like you
+What's on the other side of the postcards?

-know a picture of like a couple of beers or something it's like that's very poetic for him
+There's a picture of like a couple of beers or something.

-oh my god i now walk into the wild and i imagine that the guy who received the postcard went, Chris who?
-Yeah.
-Chris Mitty?
+And I imagine that the guy who received the postcard went, Chris who?

-He got a postcard from his friend and former employee, Alex.
+He got a postcard from his friend and former.

 Alex, yeah.